Pharmaceutical Blending: Understanding Miscible Fluids with a CFD Digital Twin

 - Numerical modeling

-That’s why, in this study, we combine lattice-Boltzmann transport algorithms with GPU-based hardware to build accelerated digital twins of a physical mixing tank.
-This essentially hybridizes the three approaches by developing a digital replica that can run real-time numerical experiments based on the appropriate mathematical models.
+That’s why in this study we combine Lattice Boltzmann transport algorithms with GPU-based hardware to build accelerated digital twins of a physical mixing tank.
+This essentially hybridizes the three approaches by developing a digital replica which can run real-time numerical experiments based on the appropriate mathematical models.

-The method allowed us to simulate minutes/hours of fluid mechanics within just hours/days of computer wall time.
-Once developed, digital twins for pharmaceutical blending can be used to generate transient processing insights with a fidelity that rivals experimental measurement but at a much lower cost.
+This method allowed us to simulate minutes/hours of fluid mechanics within just hours/days of computer wall time.
+Once developed, digital twins for pharmaceutical blending can be used to generate transient processing insights with a fidelity that rivals experimental measurement, but at a much lower cost.

 In the full paper, we cover:

-To learn more about the development of the digital twins and see the real results, read the full paper here.
+Read the full paper to learn more about the development of the digital twins and see the real results.